Flu Vaccine Recommendations and Ordering: Information for Health Care Providers

 Providers should contact their regular distributors or the vaccine manufacturers.
 Providers who meet eligibility criteria (nonprofit providers who serve low-income, high-risk individuals) may qualify for free vaccine from our Influenza Vaccine Distribution program (see below).

-Seasonal Flu Vaccine Distribution Program for Low Income Clients
+Seasonal Flu Vaccine Distribution Program for Clinics Serving Low Income or Uninsured Clients